basman/beopardy2010/README.txt

                   serial port to the PC/laptop running beopardy_2010

 beopardy_2010   - the Jeopardy game software, written in Perl+Tk
-                  This program displayes the game board and implements the game.
+                  This program displays the game board and implements the game.

 hardware        - the game controller for push buttons and their lamps